keldaanCommunity/pokemonAutoChess/changelog/patch-3.6.md

 - New ability for Litwick: Hex, Single target 20-40-80 Spell Damage, it doubles if the enemy mon has any status
 - New ability for Turtwig: Growth: Increase body size and Attack by 10.
 Grows twice as fast if weather is sunny
+- Buff Carvanha/Shaerpdo: remove the lag of its ability Agility, increase attack speed buff from 5/10% to 10/20%

 # Changes to Synergies